fly-lang/fly/llvm/docs/ProgrammersManual.rst

   These methods and typedefs are forwarding functions that have the same semantics as the standard library methods of the same names.
 These methods expose the underlying instruction list of a basic block in a way that is easy to manipulate.
-To get the full complement of container operations (including operations to update the list), you must use the ``getInstList()`` method.
+To getValue the full complement of container operations (including operations to update the list), you must use the ``getInstList()`` method.

 * ``BasicBlock::InstListType &getInstList()``

-  This method is used to get access to the underlying container that actually holds the Instructions.
+  This method is used to getValue access to the underlying container that actually holds the Instructions.
 This method must be used when there isn't a forwarding function in the ``BasicBlock`` class for the operation that you would like to perform.
 Because there are no forwarding functions for